CAMDgraz/intro_programming/README.md

 Dear participant,

 welcome to the course of Introduction to scientific programming.
+We are very happy to offer this year a first course about programming within the PhD School MolMed.
+In this course, we will get the basics in two of the main lenguages used in Science: python and R. We will also introduce

+# Linux environemnt, bash and HPC
+# python
 # R

 ## Installation and previous requirements